bibliomar/bibliomar-client/README.md

 - Fast (and i mean it) search results.
 - Search suggestions, autocomplete and highlighting of search terms.
-- Full flexibility on how we build our search queries.
+- Full flexibility on how users build search queries.
 - Fulltext search and boolean queries.
 - Massively improved human language processing (when compared to MySQL's native fulltext search).